GallegoLab/PyF2F/README.md

 ```bash
   $ bash run_pyf2f.sh my_dir
  ```
-** Check carefully to the parameters in the bash script before running it.
+** Check carefully the parameters in the bash script before running it.

 You may grab a coffee while waiting for the results :)